Takeshi Kajikawa

 Takeshi Kajikawa (梶川 武志, Kajikawa Takeshi) is a Japanese professional golfer.

+Career

 Kajikawa was born in Chiba Prefecture.
 After turning professional he would play on and off between the Japan Golf Tour and the Japan Challenge Tour.
 He has not yet won on the Japan Golf Tour but has three wins on the Challenge Tour: one in 2004 and two in 2005.